Common-Pool PushoversElinor Ostrom without boundaries

 In other words, political leaders respond to crises in common-pool resources, especially highly visible signs of degradation, because politicians and their constituencies exhibit loss aversion, a common human bias or fallacy.
 We overreact to harms and things taken away—rights taken out of a license, code held back from public release, features allocated to an “enterprise” version—while downplaying benefits and opportunities, like the prospect of better works, longer sustained, under balanced arrangements of contribution, maintenance, and reward.
 What’s more, we’re short-termist, bad at estimating probabilities, and conservatively hew to familiar rules over new ones, all of which Ostrom points out.

 In the end, Ostrom’s common-pool resources are at best a metaphor for open source, not a study of it.
 Developers aren’t fish, forests, water, or game, but people just as capable of participating in governance as being governed upon.
 But open source can and should take lessons from Ostrom’s work.
-Not that we should do as we’ve been doing, without reflection, and trust that a Nobel winner solidly theorized the inevitability our triumph over funding, motivation, and fairness crises.
+Not that we should do as we’ve been doing, without reflection, and trust that a Nobel winner solidly theorized the inevitability of our triumph over funding, motivation, and fairness crises.
 But rather that she theorized, and empirically validated, a pattern that predicts the problems projects now face, if not their solutions.
 Plus the biases, fallacies, and political traps that would blind us to the difference.

 Your thoughts and feedback are always welcome by e-mail.